MODERATE-Project/moderate-docs/README.md

-# moderate-docs
+# MODERATE Docs

-Central documentation site for the MODERATE platform
+Central documentation site for the MODERATE platform.